 Here is a complete packing list for Cairns outlining all of the essential items that you need to pack for Cairns before your next trip to Australia’s adventure capital!
-A no-fuss list that includes all of the essentials items to bring, what not to bring and why!
+A no-fuss list that includes all of the essential items to bring, what not to bring, and why!

 When people hear Cairns, they often think of ancient rainforests, backpacker vibes, and of course, the Great Barrier Reef.
 What if I told you it was so much more than that?
 Cairns Australia is the country’s adventure capital!
 It’s truly got everything you could ask of an awesome tropical travel destination.

 So, what’s the first step in planning a trip to Cairns?
 If you’ve already booked your flight and accommodation, then you better start thinking about packing.